Author’s Note: Post updated December 2021

 For men, it’s much simpler.
 Trousers and shirt/t-shirt are the norm.
 Sandals are acceptable but shorts are not.

 On the Tehran metro, there were separate carriages for men and women.
 In certain places of worship there were separate entrances and prayer areas for the genders.
 Sometimes the cultural barrier was the butt of their jokes.
-Combine this sense of humour with copious amounts of tea and it felt just like Ireland…with better weather.

 On the whole, I found people to be friendly, educated, well-informed, and tolerant.
 Everybody welcomed my probing questions and nobody I spoke to had extreme views on any topic discussed.
 In fact, their views on Middle East matters were in sync with many Western commentators and governments.
+I elaborate on this at the end of this post.

-Tourist Visa: Although I was entitled to a Visa on Arrival, I chose to get an e-Visa in advance via the Iranian Embassy in Dublin.
+Although I was entitled to a Visa on Arrival, I chose to get an e-Visa in advance via the Iranian Embassy in Dublin.
 The majority of independent travellers whom I met also arranged their e-Visa in advance from their home countries.

 Tourist visa requirements vary according to your nationality.
 Citizens from a number of countries, including most EU and ASEAN countries, are entitled to a Visa on Arrival.
 Citizens of a handful of countries, most notably the US, the UK and Canada, must apply for a visa in advance at the Iranian Embassy/Consulate in their own countries.